 At level 11 your health increases from 93 to 102 with the Tough Feat (otherwise 73 to 80).
 You will also get another additional Ki Point.
 We also gain the powerful action Shadowstrike with level 11.

-Level 12 – Maxed out Monk Build for Baldur’s Gate 3
+Level 12 – Maxed out BG3 Monk Build

-Now you have reached the maximum possible level.
+Now you have reached the maximum possible level with your BG3 Monk Build.
 At level 12 your health increases from 102 to 111 with the Tough Feat (otherwise 80 to 87).
 You will also get another additional Ki Point.
-At level 12 you get to either pick Ability score improvement and get 1 Dexterity and 1 Wisdom, our two main stats.
+At level 12 you can unlock one last Feat: pick Ability Improvement and put both points into Dexterity, increasing it to 20.

 Let us take a look at some of the best gear for the Monk Build in Baldur’s Gate 3.
 The setup will easily work without any of the gear from below.
 However, you will of course be more powerful if you manage to get your hands on some of the gear that is presented below.